 Ideal plants for a steep woodland garden

 “Goat gardening,” I call it – planting the steep slope of Stephanie’s woodland garden leading down to the lower echelons of wilderness.
-What I loved most was witnessing her a mom Cec guiding from above, pointing to what goes where while passing the plants to Stephanie.
+I loved most witnessing her mom, Cec, guiding her from above, pointing to what goes where while passing the plants to Stephanie.

-The scene made me think of my dear momma and our gardening days together.
-Just goes to show digging in the dirt is hereditary.
+The scene reminded me of my dear momma and our gardening days together.
+It just goes to show digging in the dirt is hereditary.
 Garden dilemmas?
 Askmarystone@gmail.com and your favorite Podcast App.